jason-lang/benchmarks/eval-token-ring-jason-c2/readme.txt

-This bechmark is published in the paper
+This benchmark is published in the paper

 Rafael C. Cardoso, Maicon R. Zatelli, Jomi F. Hübner, and Rafael
 H. Bordini.
 Towards benchmarking actor- and agent-based programming